Edward144/SES-Notifications/README.md

 The only table needed by the database is `notifications_log` with an auto increment "id" column and a json type "json" column

 The `notifications_log` table is checked for and automatically added with the correct columns, via databaseConnect.php

+# Console Log

+When clicking any Message ID the developer console is cleared and the full JSON for that message is logged to the console.
+This is to cover showing any potential JSON that I am not aware of or that could be added in future, which will not be shown by the full message pop up.